2020 — The American Bogside?

 Presently enemies of the liberal regime may see their social media suspended or website hosting shut down, in the not too distant future it may be impossible for political dissenters to even attain bank accounts.

-Political violence has been normalised on American streets, either through the tactical use of black agitation by Democratic aligned elements of the media-NGO establishment, or even the small but vocal right-wing militia movement reaching a crescendo not seen since the era of Ruby Ridge and Waco.
+Political violence has been normalised on American streets, either through the tactical use of black-bloc agitation by Democratic aligned elements of the media-NGO establishment, or even the small but vocal right-wing militia movement reaching a crescendo not seen since the era of Ruby Ridge and Waco.
 Like many second-world states, elections are less about who casts what ballot but rather which faction controls which organ of state.
 By 2030 which political bloc controls the NSA, Defence Forces or intelligence agencies may matter more in America than who wins the electoral college.

 It would not exactly be hyperbole to compare the state of civic society in America to that of Northern Ireland in the late 1960s, in fact some mainstream journalists already do.
 The Northern statelet collapsed in the summer of 1969 following a botched civil rights struggle that ran straight across a minefield of tribal tensions.